 Deep dive into feral horse behaviour.
 How much has the modern horse changed from their ancestors?
 What is an ethological need?
 What ethological needs are still relevant for the modern horse?

-Understanding Horse Behavior: Foundations of Equitation Science with Dr Sue McDonnell
+Understanding Horse Behaviour: Foundations of Equitation Science with Dr Sue McDonnell

 Into the weeds on how ethology can inform better welfare of domestically managed horses.